 Throughout Spring 2019, Gutierrez applied for several internships.
-When she received word that she would be working at the Smithsonian's Freer and Sackler Gallery, she knew immediately that it was where she was supposed to be.
+When she received word that she would work at the Smithsonian's Freer and Sackler Gallery, she knew immediately that it was where she was supposed to be.

 "I was not super nervous," recalls Gutierrez.
 "I knew going into it that I was there to grow and learn.
 I think one of the biggest challenges was being put in a highly professional environment and having to learn how to work and interact with high-profile individuals."